wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

    allowed_inbound_ipv6_cidr  = ["::/0"]
    ```

-   The variables defined here need to be decided before the deployment because the `namespace` variable will be a string that will prefix all resources created by Terraform.
+   The variables defined here need to have been decided before the deployment because the `namespace` variable is a string that prefixes all resources created by Terraform.

    The combination of `subdomain` and `domain` will form the FQDN that W&B will be configured.
 In the example above, the W&B FQDN will be `wandb-aws.wandb.ml` and the DNS `zone_id` where the FQDN record will be created.

-   Both `allowed_inbound_cidr` and `allowed_inbound_ipv6_cidr` also need to be set.
-In the module it's a mandatory input.
-The example above will allow access from any source to the W&B installation.
+   Both `allowed_inbound_cidr` and `allowed_inbound_ipv6_cidr` also require setting.
+In the module, this is a mandatory input.
+The proceeding example permits access from any source to the W&B installation.

 3. Create the file `versions.tf`